jaruizes/jaruizes.github.io/_posts/2018-01-16-cloud_computing_general_concepts.md

 - **Scalability on demand**: it’s so easy to scale up or down your system whenever your business need and you only pay your real requirements

 &nbsp;
-# Disadvantages of Cloud Computing
+# Is Cloud so beautiful and perfect?

 Cloud is not perfect and everything, it has some drawbacks: